Women in Algeria

-During the 1962 Algerian War of Independence, Algerian women fought as equals alongside men.
-They thus achieved a new sense of their own identity and a measure of acceptance from men.
-In the aftermath of the war, women maintained their new-found emancipation and became more involved in the development of the new state.

-The constitution of Algeria guarantees equality between genders.
-Women can vote and run for political positions.
+Throughout history of Algeria as an independent state, there has been conflict between women's rights activists and conservatives about the status of women in Algeria.
+The 1984 Algerian Family Code entrenched certain forms of gender inequality and discrimination against women.
+Some progressive reforms were implemented in 2005 and amendments were made to the laws.

 Background

 Algeria is a country in North Africa on the Mediterranean coast.
 After a prolonged rule by France, Algeria obtained independence from France in 1962.
 The Algerian Civil War (1991-2002) had a negative influence on women's wellbeing.
 99% of the population is Arab-Berber, and a similar percentage is Muslim, predominantly Sunni.
-In Algeria, as in the rest of the MENA Region, women are traditionally regarded as weaker than men and expected to be subordinate to men.
-Algeria also has a strong culture of family honor, which is connected to women's modesty.
+In Algeria, as in the rest of the MENA Region, women are traditionally regarded as the housekeeper, however women make up 65% of Algeria's university graduates and are the most educated gender.
+Algeria also has a strong culture of family honor, even amongst more liberal citizens.

 Marriage and personal life

-The legal age for marriage is eighteen for women, twenty-one for men.
+The legal age for marriage is nineteen for men and women.
 Many Algerian women are getting married and starting families at much older ages than they did under French Rule.
 Education, work commitment, and changing social attitudes are the reasons for the change.
 In 2010, the total fertility rate was 1.76 children born/woman.
 This is a drop from 2.41 in 2009 and 7.12 in the 1970s just after the Algerian War of Independence from France.

 French colonizers opposed veiling because of their secular sovereign constitution and the concept of laïcité.
 The French secular constitution is based in the Declaration of the Rights of the Man and of the Citizen of 1789.

 Education and employment

+In 1845, Eugénie Allix Luce opened the first school open to girls, the Luce-Benaben school in Alger; however, few native girls were allowed to study in secular schools by their families, and only a small elite were able to study in the French schools.

 Prior to the country's Independence, very few native Algerian women could read and write.
 This was the result of a French-imposed ban on Islamic education for the entire native Algerian population.
 Which also led to the shut down of many schools, until there were barely enough schools to fit the needs of the country.
-The remnants of this policy still manifests today in the significantly low literacy rate found in women over the age of 40.
+After independence, in 1990 "93% of boys and 83% of girls between 6 and 15 attended school girls constituted 49% of all pupils entered for the baccalaureate examination, and female students constituted 40% of all university".
+According to UN Women, female literacy rate has reached 81.4 % while male literacy rate is 75.3%.